-This film tells the story of Mel Mermelstein, a Jewish survivor of the Nazi Holocaust who was angered and horrified at the gall of the Institute for Historical Review, a neo nazi organization dedicated to claiming the Holocaust never happened.
-Although itching to challenge them, he is initially disuaded by the fact that the organization's standard tactic is to post a reward to anyone who can prove the Holocaust's occurance, then ignore all petitioners and claim that no one has presented any proof, thus ensuring themselves publicity and credibility.
-That reluctance is removed when a friend notes that this kind of lying represents a breach of contract, leaving the organization open to a lawsuit.
+Mel Mermelstein is a Jewish survivor of the Nazi Holocaust who is angered and horrified at the gall of the Institute for Historical Review, an organization claiming the Holocaust never happened.
+Although itching to challenge them, he is initially dissuaded by the fact that the organization's standard tactic is to post a reward to anyone who can prove the Holocaust's occurrence, then ignore all petitioners and claim that no one has presented any proof, thus ensuring themselves publicity and credibility.
+However, a lawyer notes that this kind of lying represents a breach of contract, leaving the organization open to a lawsuit.
 Using this bold legal strategy, Mermelstein presents his proof, the IHR takes the bait and Mermelstein takes them to court.
-Now, Mermelstein must battle the neo nazis not only in court, but outside as well as they try to intimidate him to drop a case that would lead the legal recongition of the ...
-Written by
+Now, Mermelstein must battle the neo-nazis not only in court, but outside as well as they try to intimidate him to drop a case that would lead to the Holocaust's occurrence being declared a legally incontestable fact.

 His memory is the last link between murder and justice.

 Goin' into the Nazi huntin' business, hey dad?

 Isn't that what they do at the Anti-Defamation League?

 They're involved in a lot of other things over there as well.
 Like keeping track of groups like this.

 [briefly showing the letter from the Holocaust denier group he received